willjhliang/notes/Data Structures and Algorithms/Data Structures/🗼 Union-Find.md

+# Disjoint Set Problem
+Maintain a series of disjoint sets supporting quick unions and identification.

 # Theory
 UF builds a tree for each disjoint set, merging them optimally with path compression to achieve fast asymptotic query times.